Frequently Asked Questions

 How is payment handled?

 Payments are made at the time of each therapeutic session.
-Payments can be made in cash, by check or credit card.
+Payments can be made in cash, by check, credit card, or Venmo.

 What about insurance?